bigskysoftware/htmx/www/docs.md

 Note two things:

-* The div has the *same* id in the original an in the new content
+* The div has the *same* id in the original and in the new content
 * The `red` class has been added to the new content

 Given this situation, we can write a CSS transition from the old state to the new state: